-- While annual growth potential appears to be strong, monthly and quarterly volatility is high. - The U.S. is trying to move its supply sources away from China, the dominant supplier of lithium-ion batteries to the U.S. Nevertheless, China's share of U.S. lithium-ion battery imports rose from 79% in 2022 to 86% in 2023.
+- While annual growth potential appears to be strong, monthly and quarterly volatility is high. - The U.S. is trying to move its supply sources away from China, the dominant supplier of lithium-ion batteries to the U.S. Nevertheless, China's share of U.S. lithium-ion battery imports rose from 79% in 2022 to 86% in 2023 and 89% in January 2024.
 The near-term ability of other countries to compete with China in the U.S. import lithium-ion battery market is questionable.
 Lithium-ion battery imports from Japan, the second largest origin in 2022, plummeted in 2023.